meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 export default StickyNotes;
 ```

-### Create a Background Script

-Since our extension is very simple, we won't require a backround script.
-However, if you wanted to use advanced techniques such as message passing, you can create a script called `background.js`

 ### Make the Sticky Note a Shadow Component

 One very important aspect of creating a browser extension is dealing with how it interacts with the web page's existing content.
 A React app is really just JavaScript, and as we saw above when crafting the `insertionPoint`, in the case of an extension, that js is simply appended to the existing html/js/css of the webpage that it is being run on.
 This potentially causes nasty styling conflicts, since the html/jss/css that we insert into the webpage via our React app content script is run in the context of the host webpage, which has of course it's own styling rules.